The Best Gin For Your Gin & Tonic (Or Any Other Gin Drink You’re Making)

-Spring is the perfect time to wake up your senses with the broad range of botanical experiences found in the world of gin.
-But what bottles are worth seeking out?
-Gin, after all, is a broad, nuanced category.
-And, depending on what you’re drinking there’s a gin with a particular quality that works best.
-To break down what’s the best gin for gin and tonics, martinis, citrus cocktails, and sipping, we turned to world-renowned spirits expert and author David Wondrich, Editor in Chief of the new Oxford Companion to Spirits and Cocktails, for his thoughts.
-Here, with his expertise, are some of the best gins to keep on hand and how to use them.
+The right gin can take your beverage of choice to new levels.
+Depending on what you’re drinking, there’s a gin with a particular quality that works best.
+To break down what’s the best gin for gin and tonics, martinis, citrus cocktails, and neat sipping, we turned to world-renowned spirits expert and author David Wondrich, Editor in Chief of the new Oxford Companion to Spirits and Cocktails, for his thoughts.
+Here, with his expertise, are some of the best gins to keep on hand and how to best use them.

 When it comes to the perfect gin for a Gin and Tonic, Wondrich follows the words of Chairman Mao: “Let a thousand flowers bloom.”
 “Tonic is a strongly-flavored enough mixer that you can get away with using even the weirdest, most innovative modern gins,” he says.
 Here are two ideal choices.